 That said, there hasn’t been a Becher Chase champion, since its 1992 inception, who has gone on to win both races in the same season.
 Others have done well though, regularly finishing the race and sometimes landing a place, as you can see from the chart below that shows the Becher winners that also took part in the following April’s showpiece.

 Although no Becher champion has followed it up with Grand National success five months later, three horses have won both races in their careers and are worthy of a mention.
 Earth Summit won Britain’s most loved handicap the season before claiming glory in this race.
 There’s also 2001 Becher Chase champion Amberleigh House, who claimed Grand National success three and a half years further down the line.
 Silver Birch was the last dual Becher Chase and Grand National winner, taking the Becher in 2004 and the National in 2007.
-Having performed so well on his National debut, perhaps Walk In The Mill might be the next to repeat the feat and is certainly worth keeping an eye on.
+Having performed so well in his first Scottish Grand National, perhaps Ashtown Lad might be the next to repeat the feat and is certainly worth keeping an eye on.

 |Horse||Trainer(s)||Becher Chase Win||Grand National Win|